The Jellyfish Are Here! What To Know About Stinger Season

 2. Swim In The Stinger Nets

-At Four Mile Beach in Port Douglas Surf Life Saving Queensland encourages people to only swim between the red and yellow flags.
-Box jellyfish breed in creeks so when the monsoon rains hit they get flushed out into the sea.
-That is why we need the nets.
+At Four Mile Beach in Port Douglas, Surf Life Saving Queensland strongly advises swimming only within the designated areas marked by red and yellow flags.
+Box jellyfish often breed in creeks, and monsoon rains can wash them out to sea, underscoring the importance of these protective nets.

 Harmless Jellyfish